Online hypnobirthing & antenatal course - now available for just £69!

 So work on trusting your body and listening to it.
 It grew a baby – it knows how to labour and birth a baby too!
 A sweep is always an option and never something that you have to have.

-Sweeps are just one tiny subject that we cover on my hypnobirthing & antenatal course Bump to Birth to Breast.
+Sweeps are just one tiny subject that we cover on my online hypnobirthing & antenatal course.
+For just £69, you can get started today and complete the course in your own time, from the comfort of your sofa - whether you're 30 weeks or 41 weeks!
 If you'd like to know all your options and feel super confident in making those choices, come and join us!

 Prefer some 1:1 time with me?
 Book a Power Hour instead - we can focus on any birth or breastfeeding-related topic of your choice.

 September 15, 2023

 People often talk about the health benefits of breastfeeding....but what do they really mean?

 Some of the things that we know about breastmilk and breastfeeding are truly mind-blowing.
 Here are 9 incredible facts about breastfeeding - and I bet you don't know all of them!